dimitrisofos/etsc_test/README.md

 # ETSC: Early Time Series Classification

-`ETSC` is a Python Early Classification of Time-Series library for public use, from the work **"Evaluation of Early Time-Series Classification
+`ETSC` is a Python Early Time-Series Classification library for public use, from the work **"Evaluation of Early Time-Series Classification
 Algorithms"**, **Authors: Charilaos Akasiadis, Evgenios Kladis, Evangelos Michelioudakis, Elias Alevizos, Alexander Artikis**.

-Aim of this work is to study and collect algorithms that conduct early time-series classification, in a user-friendly format, for researchers to use for their work.
+The aim of this work is to study and collect algorithms that conduct early time-series classification, in a user-friendly format, for researchers to use for their work.

-Currently six algorithms are included in this directory.
+Currently, six algorithms are included in this directory.
 A python cli, simplifies the execution of each algorithm The predictions are evalueated through metrics such as earliness, accuracy, f1-score(if wanted) and computation time for both training and testing.

 ## Acknowledgments